 Fields are tab separated, and terminated with a single \n.
+The remote-ip-address is the IP address of the nameserver asking the question; the local-ip-address is the IP address on which the question was received.
 Type is the tag above, qname is the domain the question is about. qclass is always 'IN' currently, denoting an INternet question. qtype is the kind of information desired, the record type, like A, CNAME or AAAA. id can be specified to help your backend find an answer if the id is already known from an earlier query.
-You can ignore it. ip-address is the ip-address of the nameserver asking the question.
+You can ignore it. remote-ip-address is the ip-address of the nameserver asking the question. local-ip-address is the ip-address that was querried locally.